mimoduo/mimogear/README.md

 #Mimogear

-Mimogear is a light-weight starter-kit for developers of any skill level to use as a simple start to any project.
-The main principle of Mimogear is to strike a balance between simplicity and features, to secure quality, and to be as project agnostic as possible.
+Mimogear is a complete starter kit for developers of any skill level to use as a simple start to any project.
+The main principle of Mimogear is to strike a balance between simplicity and features, to secure quality and consistency, to be as developer friendly as can be, and to be as project agnostic as possible.

 ##Features